 8. Leno Weave

-Leno weave is among the different types of fabric weaves.
-People also refer to it as gauze weave.
-It’s a weave in which two warp yarns are wrapped around two weft yarns to create a solid but sheer fabric.
+In this weave, two warp yarns are wrapped around two weft yarns to create a solid but sheer fabric.

 The standard warp yarn is combined with a skeleton or ‘doup’ yarn; these twisted warp strands hold tightly to the weft, resulting in the fabric’s resilience.